-- Bs10 is blue.
+- Bs.
+10 is blue.

-- Bs20 is orange.
+- Bs.
+20 is orange.

-- Bs50 is purple.
+- Bs.
+50 is purple.

-- Bs100 is red.
+- Bs.
+100 is red.

-- Bs200 is brown.
+- Bs.
+200 is brown.

 4. Boliviano banknotes feature prominent Bolivian figures.

-5. Boliviano bills are printed abroad.
+6. Boliviano bills are printed abroad.

 Many countries with emerging economies choose to print and mint their currencies abroad, and Bolivia is no exception.

-Although Bolivia minted a lot of currency during the colonial era due to its mineral deposits, the printing and coining of currency were later suspended in the country, as money could be produced abroad for a lower cost.
+Although Bolivia minted a lot of the national currency during the colonial era due to its mineral deposits, the printing and coining of currency were later suspended in the country, as money could be produced abroad for a lower cost.

 Bolivia is a landlocked country in South America bordering Brazil to its north and east, Peru and Chile to its west, and Argentina and Paraguay to its south.
-Bolivia shares Lake Titicaca, the second largest lake in South America, with Peru.
+Bolivia shares Lake Titicaca, the second-largest lake in South America, with Peru.

 The constitutional capital is the historic city of Sucre, where the Supreme Court sits.
 The administrative capital is La Paz, where the executive and legislative branches operate.

 Many of the country’s largest cities are located in the high plains and mountains, where they have historically attracted mining, commercial, and other business investments.
 The eastern lowlands have developed rapidly in the past century.

 Over two-thirds of the country identifies as mestizo, with about 20% identifying as indigenous and 5% as white.
 The largest indigenous groups are the Aymara, Quechua, and Guarani.
-Spanish and 36 indigenous languages are official languages in Bolivia.
-A majority of the, around 76%, is Roman Catholic, with small proportions of other Christian sects.
+Spanish and 36 indigenous languages are the official languages in Bolivia.
+A majority of the population, around 76%, is Roman Catholic, with small proportions of other Christian sects.

-Sending Money to Bolivia
+Sending money to Bolivia

 Have loved ones in Bolivia you want to send money to?
 Try Remitly.